What we're about

 B. Frayn Masters

 decided at 5 that writing and performing was her thing.
 She convinced childhood kids to perform with her and held her first shows at the base of the railroad tie steps of the neighbors house and sold tickets out of that same (obvs. very supportive) neighbor lady’s red wagon.
 She is still is a performer, scriptwriter, storyteller and added making videos and doing voice over into the mix.
-She is the Creator, Executive Producer, and Host of the Back Fence PDX live storytelling series — and is also the PDX Producer for The Moth GrandSLAM.
+She is the Creator, Executive Producer, and Host of the Back Fence PDX live storytelling series — and was also a PDX Producer and Co-Host for The Moth GrandSLAM.
 She was voted Best Storyteller/Spoken Word Artist for the 2015 Willamette Week’s Best Of issue.
-She is also a performer in and co-produces LOFI @ HIFI — a kick ass variety show with a regular cast/guests where all the proceeds go to a community non-profit — no railroad ties involved.

-Masters was lucky enough to be a guest performer in w00stock 2.1, which starred the super funny Wil Wheaton, Adam Savage, and Paul & Storm.
+Masters has been a producer, writer, and voice over artist on several podcasts, she has written and cast giant scavenger hunts for businesses, hosted numerous non-profit fundraisers.
 Samples of her literary leanings can be found in City of Weird, Airplane Reading, MonkeyBicycle 6, Hobart, and Mountain Man Dance Moves: The McSweeney’s Book of Lists.
 Oh, and, fun fact she has read the screenplays for the first three Twilight movies about 30 times each because she got to write 500 multiple choice questions for each movie for an app.
-She puts most of the monies in her bank account as a voice over artist and as an animation and commercial scriptwriter.
+She puts most of the monies in her bank account as a writer, producer, director, and voice over artist.
 She swoons for good stories.
-Contact B. Frayn: b.frayn [at] freedelivery [dot] life.
+Contact B. Frayn: b.frayn [at] gmail [dot] com.